Mortgages for the over 50s

 You should also check your credit report, and look at improving your credit score ahead of a mortgage application, as this will also increase your chances of approval.

-You will need to prove you have adequate income to cover the repayments post-retirement in the same way as you would if you were working full-time.
+For mortgages for over 50s, you will need to prove you have adequate income to cover the repayments post-retirement in the same way as you would if you were working full-time.
 You should expect to show your bank statements and a statement that confirms your pension payments or evidence that you are receiving a pension.
 Your lender will also look at your regular expenditure to assess an affordable borrowing amount.

 Can you port your mortgage when you buy a new home?